 The U.S. GLOBE Program enters into partnerships with U.S. organizations which undertake efforts to recruit GLOBE schools, train GLOBE teachers, and mentor GLOBE students in their areas.
 Michigan partners include:

-The Wayne County Math and Science Center at the Wayne County Regional Educational Service Agency (RESA) undertakes responsibility for recruiting GLOBE schools, training GLOBE teachers and mentoring GLOBE students throughout Wayne County, Michigan.
+The Wayne County Math and Science Center at the Wayne County Regional Educational Service Agency (RESA), a US Partner since 1998, undertakes responsibility for recruiting GLOBE schools, training GLOBE teachers and mentoring GLOBE students throughout Wayne County, Michigan.
 The US Partner Coordinator is David Bydlowski -- email@example.com -- 734-334-1455

 CoCoRaHS is an acronym for the Community Collaborative Rain, Hail and Snow Network.
 CoCoRaHS is a unique, non-profit, community-based network of volunteers of all ages and backgrounds working together to measure and map precipitation (rain, hail and snow).
 By using low-cost measurement tools, stressing training and education, and utilizing an interactive Web-site, their aim is to provide the highest quality data for natural resource, education and research applications.
 They are now in all fifty states.

 To learn more about the CoCoRaHS Project, please visit: http://cocorahs.org